 Disclaimer: First and foremost bring a vomit bucket, gum or any anti nausea medication for someone that might get carsick, also let them take the front seat.
 Some roads will be very windy for very long.

-Day 1: San Francisco to Monterey
+Day 1: Monterey

 Your adventure begins in the vibrant city of San Francisco.
 After taking in the iconic sights such as the Golden Gate Bridge and Alcatraz Island, hit the road towards San Jose via US-101 South.